A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: The use of auxiliary outcomes to test treatment effects in subgroups

+Another important sensitivity analysis involves considering variations of the prior model.
+In \figurename~\ref{fig:s3} and \tablename~\ref{tab:s5} of the supplementary, we considered a variation of the prior model described in Section~\ref{sec:multipleTestRes}.
+Compared to Section~\ref{sec:multipleTestRes}, the prior changes the distribution of $c_{Y,k}$, for $k = 1, 2$, to a mixture of two components, a beta distribution with parameters $v_k = 6$ and $o_k = 1$ with probability $0.9$, and a point mass at zero with probability $0.1$.
+In this case, the optimal design is parametrized by $\beta_{Y,S}$ = $1.98$.

-\textit{Simulation study with $K=6$ subgroups.} \tablename~{S3} in the Supplementary Materials reports results of additional simulations with $K=6$ subgroups.
+\textit{Simulation study with $K=6$ subgroups.} \tablename~\ref{tab:sim_k6} in the Supplementary Materials reports results of additional simulations with $K=6$ subgroups.
 We consider the same $15$ simulation scenarios described in this section.
 The data distribution for the first ($k=1$) subgroup is identical to the previous simulations, and the data for subgroups $k = 2, \ldots, 6$ are generated using the same models we used for the second subgroup.
 We generate $5000$ RCTs for each scenario with sample size $N=600$.
-In each of these trials, the probability that an enrolled patient belongs to the first subgroup is $0.25$, and $0.15$ for subgroups $2,\ldots,6$, with an expected sample size of $150$ for the first subgroup, and $90$ for subgroups $2,\ldots,6.$ Optimal parameters for the {\it Auxiliary-Augmented} procedure are illustrated in Supplementary \figurename~{S2}.
+In each trial, the probability of enrolling a patient to the first subgroup is $0.25$, and $0.15$ for subgroups $2,\ldots,6$, with an expected sample size of $150$ for the first subgroup, and $90$ for subgroups $2,\ldots,6.$ Optimal parameters for the {\it Auxiliary-Augmented} procedure are illustrated in Supplementary \figurename~\ref{fig:s2}.
 We used $\lambda = 1,$ which implies a positive utility if the number of true positive findings is larger than the number of false positive results.